PES-Innovation-Lab/web/README.md

-# Microsoft Innovation Lab
+# PES Innovation Lab (formerly Microsoft Innovation Lab)

 <img src="images/mlab/mlab_logo_black.png" alt="logo" width="100px" height="90px"><br/>

  We are a student community dedicated to cultivating the spirit of research and innovation in budding engineers.<br/>

-This is the main repository for the website hosted at - [Microsoft Innovation Labs website](http://www.mlab.pes.edu/).
+This is the main repository for the website hosted at - [PES Innovation Lab website](https://pes-innovation-lab.github.io/pesil-web-2.0/).
 Be sure to head out to our website and take a look at some of the exciting projects carried out at the lab.

 # Development
-The development version upto date with the current version of master can be found here - [MIL Github pages](https://microsoftmobileinnovationlab.github.io/Mlab_website_2.0/.).
+The development version upto date with the current version of master can be found here - [PIL Github pages](https://github.com/PES-Innovation-Lab/pesil-web-2.0).
 ## Setting up your development environment :

-1. Clone the repository after forking with `https://github.com/MicrosoftMobileInnovationLab/Mlab_website_2.0.git`.
+1. Clone the repository after forking.
 2. Run a HTTP server from within the directory using python3, xampp or any other utility.\
 Example: ```python3 -m http.server 8080```
 3. Access website from `http://localhost:port` where `port` is the listening port of your http server.